-- 1. As explained in the Limited Warranty Statement, the Yamaha warranty covers your Yamaha when it is registered and used in the United States or Canada. - 2.
+- As explained in the Limited Warranty Statement, the Yamaha warranty covers your Yamaha when it is registered and used in your country of residence.
+If you are temporarily using a U.S.-registered outboard motor in Canada, or a Canadaregistered outboard motor in the United States, and it needs warranty repairs, you should contact a nearby authorized Yamaha Outboard Motor Dealer for assistance.
+The local dealer will contact Yamaha on the owner's behalf so that needed repairs can be made as quickly as possible. - 2.
 If you need repairs while temporarily using your Yamaha in another country, contact the local authorized Yamaha distributor for that country.
 Yamaha will work with that distributor to make the needed repairs as quickly as possible.
 If you have to pay for a repair that you believe your warranty would have covered at home, present all repair orders, receipts, or other related documents to your local dealer when you return home.
 He will be able to contact Yamaha on your behalf to see if any refund can be provided.